 Image Source

-The celebrations of Losar – the Tibetan new year – are concluded with the Butter Lamp Festival, locally called Chunga Choepa.
-The day is spent making butter lamps and placing them in different corners of the city.
+The celebrations of Losar – the Tibetan New Year – are concluded with the Butter Lamp Festival, locally called Chunga Choepa.
+The day is spent making butter lamps and placing them in different city corners.
 Towards the evening, lamas light up the lamps, illuminating the streets.

-It is an enchanting view, when everything is bright and lit up, families get together, people dress up, and celebrate with good food and crackers – much like Diwali in India.
+It is an enchanting view, where everything is bright and lit up, families get together, people dress up, and they celebrate with good food and crackers – much like Diwali in India.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!